Postpartum Hair Loss: Causes, How To Prevent, And Treatments

 1. Take Prenatal Vitamins And Nutrient Supplements

-Prenatal vitamins are essential during pregnancy, as increased metabolism may cause nutrient deficiencies.
+For expecting mothers, prenatal vitamins for hair growth can be a crucial factor in maintaining healthy hair during pregnancy.
+They make up for some nutritional deficiencies caused by increased metabolism.
 The NHS recommends taking folic acid (vitamin B9) and vitamins C and D in prescribed dosages during pregnancy (11).
 It is also recommended to take calcium and iron supplements.

 2. Eating Habits